Breastfeeding your premature baby

 Tube feeding your baby

-Babies don't normally learn to coordinate the sucking, swallowing and breathing needed for feeding until about 34 to 36 weeks of pregnancy.
+Babies do not normally learn to co-ordinate the sucking, swallowing and breathing needed for feeding until about 34 to 36 weeks of pregnancy.

 Babies who are very premature or sick may need to be fed via an intravenous (IV) line to begin with.
 A fluid containing nutrients is fed straight into your baby's vein.